JFrog (NASDAQ:FROG) Receives New Coverage from Analysts at Berenberg Bank

-Berenberg Bank assumed coverage on shares of JFrog (NASDAQ:FROG) in a report published on Friday morning, PriceTargets.com reports.
-The brokerage issued a buy rating and a $75.00 target price on the stock.
+Berenberg Bank assumed coverage on shares of JFrog (NASDAQ:FROG) in a research report report published on Thursday, Benzinga reports.
+The firm issued a buy rating and a $75.00 price target on the stock.

-In other JFrog news, Director Yossi Sela sold 316,683 shares of the stock in a transaction that occurred on Friday, February 19th.
-The stock was sold at an average price of $66.37, for a total transaction of $21,018,250.71.
-The sale was disclosed in a filing with the SEC, which is accessible through this link.
-Also, Director Frederic Simon sold 12,500 shares of the stock in a transaction that occurred on Wednesday, February 17th.
+In other JFrog news, Director Frederic Simon sold 12,500 shares of JFrog stock in a transaction that occurred on Wednesday, February 17th.
 The stock was sold at an average price of $65.89, for a total value of $823,625.00.
-Following the transaction, the director now owns 5,641,137 shares in the company, valued at approximately $371,694,516.93.
+Following the transaction, the director now directly owns 5,641,137 shares of the company’s stock, valued at approximately $371,694,516.93.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+Also, major shareholder Israel V. Limited Partne Gemini sold 76,683 shares of the stock in a transaction that occurred on Friday, February 19th.
+The shares were sold at an average price of $68.20, for a total value of $5,229,780.60.
 The disclosure for this sale can be found here.
-Insiders sold 633,366 shares of company stock worth $42,043,581 in the last 90 days.
+Insiders have sold 633,366 shares of company stock worth $42,043,581 over the last three months.

-A number of hedge funds have recently modified their holdings of FROG.
-Morgan Stanley purchased a new position in JFrog during the third quarter worth approximately $3,974,000.
-Sei Investments Co. purchased a new position in JFrog during the third quarter worth approximately $2,285,000.
-Perpetual Ltd acquired a new position in shares of JFrog during the third quarter valued at approximately $1,524,000.
-Hamilton Lane Advisors LLC acquired a new position in shares of JFrog during the fourth quarter valued at approximately $6,469,000.
-Finally, KG&L Capital Management LLC acquired a new position in shares of JFrog during the fourth quarter valued at approximately $875,000.
-Institutional investors own 22.89% of the company’s stock.
+A number of institutional investors have recently made changes to their positions in the business.
+Morgan Stanley purchased a new stake in shares of JFrog during the third quarter worth about $3,974,000.
+Sei Investments Co. purchased a new position in shares of JFrog during the third quarter valued at approximately $2,285,000.
+Perpetual Ltd purchased a new position in shares of JFrog during the third quarter valued at approximately $1,524,000.
+Hamilton Lane Advisors LLC bought a new position in shares of JFrog during the fourth quarter valued at approximately $6,469,000.
+Finally, KG&L Capital Management LLC purchased a new stake in JFrog in the fourth quarter worth $875,000.
+22.89% of the stock is currently owned by institutional investors and hedge funds.

 About JFrog